xana43/CodeLyoko-Legacy/README.md

    1. if a variable never changes outside of it's initalization always add the final keyword to it (this includes local variables)
    2. **ALLWAYS** try to document code when possible
    3. obviously make sure there are no errors in the IDE or otherwise
+   4. prefer inline declaration if possible to avoid the need for local variables

 The only other thing I can think of is prefer the use of IDEA Intellij over Eclipse, the project files included/the gradle runs etc. are already primed for Intelli, it's possible to use it in eclipse but you'd have to do